Business & Office Technology

 Online Business & Office Technology Programs

-In 2018-2019, 208 schools offered a office automation program of some type.
+In the 2019-2020 academic year, 203 schools offered some type of business and office technology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|